MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/resources/known-issues.md

 #### Mitigation

 * The recommended approach is to use [WAM](../acquiring-tokens/desktop-mobile/wam.md).
-* Otherwise, you can also configure MSAL to use the system (default OS) browser (details in [Using web browsers (MSAL.NET)](/azure/active-directory/develop/msal-net-web-browsers#how-to-use-the-default-os-browser)).
-Both Chrome and Microsoft Edge browsers are able to satisfy the device policy.
+* You can also configure MSAL to use the system (default OS) browser.
+Details in [Using web browsers (MSAL.NET)](/azure/active-directory/develop/msal-net-web-browsers#how-to-use-the-default-os-browser).
+Both Microsoft Edge and Chrome browsers are able to satisfy the device policy.
-* If using ADAL, migrate to MSAL first.
-There is no mitigation for ADAL use.
+* If using ADAL, [**migrate to MSAL**](/entra/identity-platform/msal-migration).
+There is no mitigation for ADAL.

 ### Android